JianLoong/jianloong.github.io/content/posts/statechart.md

 {{< /mermaid >}}

-Now we continue braining storm of the events.
+Now we continue brain storming of the events.

 Whenever we have two or more states, what we are interested in is **what events that could cause one state to become the other**?